willstudy/iotex-docs/docs/sdk-overview.md

 ![SDK Architecture](/img/sdk-architecture.png)

-> WARNING Red components above should be deprecated in the future.
-Now we are expose a public endpoint in explorer for the wallet.
+> WARNING Red components above will be deprecated in the future.
+Now we are exposing a public endpoint in explorer for the wallet.

 ## Installation